Pippa Ross: Casting

+Development

+Following the death of Tom, writers began developing a new romance for Pippa with Michael Ross (Dennis Coard).
+A writer from TV Week revealed that writers would continue to explore the story in 1991.
+They explained that Pippa would struggle with her feelings and wonder if she is rushing into another relationship too soon after Tom's death.
+Writers also created problems, first with Pippa's foster child, Sally Fletcher (Kate Ritchie).
+She believes that Michael is trying to replace Tom's role as her foster-father.
+Producers also cast Belinda Giblin to play Michael's ex-wife Cynthia Ross.
+They added that Cynthia would "turn up in Summer Bay to wreak havoc."

 Storylines

 Pippa is the daughter of Bert (Kevin Healy; Peter Collingwood) and Coral King (Jessica Noad).
-Pippa married her brother Danny's (John Clayton) army mate Tom Fletcher in 1969 and they foster Frank Morgan (Alex Papps) in 1978 after his parents Les (Mario Kery) and Helena (Lee Sanderson) are incapable of looking after him.
-As time passes they take in more children from various homes and institutions; Carly Morris (Sharyn Hodgson), Lynn Davenport (Helena Bozich), Sally Keating (Kate Ritchie) and Steven Matheson (Adam Willits).
-Tom is retrenched in early 1988 and the family leave the city and relocate to Summer Bay and buy the local Caravan Park from Alf Stewart (Ray Meagher).
+Pippa married her brother Danny's (John Clayton) army friend Tom Fletcher and they later foster Frank Morgan (Alex Papps) after his parents Les (Mario Kery) and Helena (Lee Sanderson) are incapable of looking after him.
+As time passes they take in more children from various homes and institutions; Carly Morris (Sharyn Hodgson), Lynn Davenport (Helena Bozich), Sally and Steven Matheson (Adam Willits).
+Tom is retrenched at the start of 1988 and the family leave the city and relocate to Summer Bay and buy the local Caravan Park from Alf Stewart (Ray Meagher).
 Local troublemaker Bobby Simpson (Nicolle Dickson) causes problems for the family by picking fights with Carly.
 After Bobby is cleared of several crimes, The Fletchers agree to foster her, much to ire of their neighbour, Donald Fisher (Norman Coburn).
 Pippa takes a part-time job at Ailsa Hogan's (Judy Nunn) general store and later discovers she is pregnant, despite Tom having a vasectomy.
 This is a concern as Pippa had rheumatic fever as a child, it weakened her heart and doctors warned her that she should not have children.
 Danny visits for ANZAC Day as he and Tom both served in the Vietnam War.
 He asks Pippa to help him commit suicide as he was left in a wheelchair from the war, which she refuses.
 Danny later gains a new lease on life and leaves.